kiyo-masui/bitshuffle/README.rst

 Filter for improving compression of typed binary data.

-Bitshuffle is an algorithm for rearranging typed, binary data for improving for improving compression, as well as a python/C package that implements this algorithm within the Numpy framework.
+Bitshuffle is an algorithm that rearranges typed, binary data for improving compression, as well as a python/C package that implements this algorithm within the Numpy framework.

 The library can be used along side HDF5 to compress and decompress datasets and is integrated through the `dynamically loaded filters`_ framework.
 Bitshuffle is HDF5 filter number ``32008``.

-Algorithmically, Bitshuffle is closely related to HDF5's shuffle filter except it operates at the bit level instead of the byte level.
+Algorithmically, Bitshuffle is closely related to HDF5's `Shuffle filter`_ except it operates at the bit level instead of the byte level.
 Arranging a typed data array in to a matrix with the elements as the rows and the bits within the elements as the columns, Bitshuffle "transposes" the matrix,